timotejroiko/astrobot-docs/README.md

 This option lets you turn a biwheel into a composite chart using the midpoint composite method.
 For example:

-* `/commandnewchart jack + john --composite` - create a midpoint composite between jack and john
+* `/command newchart jack + john --composite` - create a midpoint composite between jack and john

 ##### --preset